Sumegh22/HomeRepo/com.springboot.02/src/notes/spring-famework-basic.md

 ### @Component: or @Component("bean_id")
 1. When you apply a @Component annotation on declaration of any class, it tells spring framework that this class is now a spring bean and its lifecycle has to be managed by Spring.
-2. By default the Bean name (id) is used in camelCased classname.
+2. by-default the Bean name (id) is used in camelCased classname.

 ### @Autowired:
 1. Annotation used to inject the @Component beans.
 2. Using this annotation, spring starts to scan the classpath application context to look for a suitable bean that is to be injected

+### @Qualifier:
+1. When multiple beans of same type are available then, Spring framework gets confused a bit and throws an exception.
+It needs an explicit instruction, about which bean is to be injected when needed.

 ============================================================================================